legendholding192025/legendholding/ENV_TEMPLATE.md

 ## Current Status

-✅ **Google Analytics 4**: Already configured with ID `G-JN8TMP89PM`
+✅ **Google Analytics 4**: Already configured with ID `G-TFC4L94QL6`
-⏳ **Other platforms**: Need to add your tracking IDs
+✅ **Google Tag Manager**: Already configured with ID `GT-K8GMBZG5` ⏳ **Other platforms**: Need to add your tracking IDs

+## Additional GTM ID

+You also have another Google Tag Manager ID: `GT-TBV3SHGV`
+- This might be for a different environment (staging, development, etc.)
+- You can use it by setting `NEXT_PUBLIC_GTM_ID=GT-TBV3SHGV` in your `.env.local` file

 ## Next Steps

-1. **Google Analytics 4** is already working with your ID `G-JN8TMP89PM`
+1. **Google Analytics 4** is already working with ID `G-TFC4L94QL6`
+2. **Google Tag Manager** is already working with ID `GT-K8GMBZG5`
-2. Add the other tracking IDs as needed
+3. Add the other tracking IDs as needed
-3. Test the implementation by running `npm run dev` or `pnpm dev`
+4. Test the implementation by running `npm run dev` or `pnpm dev`
-4. Check browser developer tools to verify tracking is working
+5. Check browser developer tools to verify tracking is working

-## Testing Google Analytics
+## Testing Analytics

-To verify Google Analytics is working:
+To verify tracking is working:
 1. Open your website in a browser
 2. Open Developer Tools (F12)
 3. Go to Network tab
-4. Look for requests to `google-analytics.com` or `googletagmanager.com`
+4. Look for requests to:
+   - `google-analytics.com` (GA4: G-TFC4L94QL6)
+   - `googletagmanager.com` (GTM: GT-K8GMBZG5)
-5. You should see requests with your GA4 ID `G-JN8TMP89PM`
+5. You should see requests with your tracking IDs